surgems/ec-events/content/collections/kids-rides/mini-chairs.md

         content:
           -
             type: text
-            text: 'Hold your arms out and dangle your legs as you swing backwards and forwards on the mini chairs.
-This ride takes playground swings to the next level!
+            text: 'Hold your arms out and dangle your legs as you swing out on the mini chairs.
 Beautifully painted swings travel around a carousel and gently rock the passenger.
 This ride is perfect for children who aren''t looking for a thrill!  '
       -
         type: paragraph
       -